pedromateo/openhmitester/README.md

-**June, the 16st -> Working on a Windows version.
-It is just needed to implement "preload" for all to work.
+**July, the 1st -> OHT is now cross-platform and works both in Windows and Linux.
+There is one feature to implement: make "preload" to work in Windows.
 If you want to contribute, just email me or continue reading:**

-- *(done) TODO_1*: Try to integrate the "preload library" into the workbench desktop app (called Simusaes) manually.
-By manually I mean to include a line in "Simusaes" main function in which the preload action is called (this should be called automatically, read below).
-This is almost implemented.

-  Please, take a look at: `openhmitester/testbench/desktop/main.cpp`, line 12 Manual preload can be enabled/disabled in `openhmitester/testbench/desktop/simusaes.pro`, line 36

-- *TODO_2*: Do the preload automatically.
+- *TODO*: Do the preload automatically in Windows.
 While in linux it is implemented using the LD_PRELOAD environment variable, in windows I found several options:

   - Option 1: Use registry keys.
 The problem is that security in Windows will not allow us to do it.
 You can read this: https://en.wikipedia.org/wiki/DLL_injection